buggged/nodejs-boilerplate/README.md

 src: Main working directory

 src/api: Things related to Rest Api Handelling
-src/api/routes: All routes defined here src/api/controllers: Validate route parameters and call service to executer business logic
+src/api/routes: All routes defined here
+src/api/controllers: Validate route parameters and call service to execute business logic
 src/api/middlewares: Route middlewares goes in here

 src/config: Load .env configs to a constant and export it so we will get intillesence